Evaluating PDPL Compliance in E-Commerce Websites: Insights and Lessons Learned from Human and LLM Analyses: Methods

 We developed an LLM agent in Python~\cite{python25} backed by OpenAI's GPT-5 model~\cite{gpt5}.
 GPT-5 was selected as it represents the most recent release at the time of the analysis, offering enhanced reasoning capabilities, an extended context window of up to 400K tokens, and a knowledge cutoff date of September 30, 2024~\cite{gpt5_a}.

 For each privacy policy, the agent constructs a prompt (depicted in~\autoref{fig:prompt} in~\autorefappendix{app:method_ext}) to query the GPT-5 model.
 The prompt starts with the following instruction: \textit{\quotes{You are a privacy compliance expert.
 Use ONLY the provided policy text below to answer the question.
 Do not rely on outside knowledge.
 If the answer is not found, state that clearly}}, followed by the privacy policy's text read from a text file, and a question to be answered by the LLM drawn from a CSV file containing the four privacy policy questions.
 The prompt is automatically generated for each question in the CSV, ordered from 1 to 4.
-The questions are coarse-grained (declaration) multiple-choice questions that the researchers answered in the analysis survey~(\autoref{sec:survey_method}), offering three options: \quotes{Yes}, \quotes{No}, and \quotes{Other: please specify}, and focused on whether the policy informs data subjects about a policy item.
+The questions are coarse-grained (i.e., whether a policy item was declared or not without fine-grained details) multiple-choice questions that the researchers answered in the analysis survey~(\autoref{sec:survey_method}), offering three options: \quotes{Yes}, \quotes{No}, and \quotes{Other: please specify}, and focused on whether the policy informs data subjects about a policy item.
 The four questions are provided in~\autorefappendix{app:llm-questions}.

 After executing the prompt, the agent recorded the response for each privacy policy in a CSV file.
 Each response includes the LLM's answer, reasoning, the policy heading in which the LLM identified the answer, and the LLM's confidence score, ranging from 0 to 1.
 After collecting all the LLM's response sheets, we combined the responses into a single sheet.
 The automated analysis using the LLM agent was conducted on August 13, 2025.